TERMS AND CONDITIONS FOR THIS FORECLOSURE AUCTION

 Live Bidding: On auction day, registered live bidders must present an initial deposit consisting of $5,000.00 or 10% of the sales price, whichever is less.
 Within 3 business days, 10% of the sales price is due.
 Deposit must be cash, certified check, or cashier’s check made payable to Fortis Foreclosure Services, LLC.

-TO BE APPROVED FOR ONLINE BIDDING, bidders must pre-register on the website and submit a $5,000 deposit the business day prior to the sale by 5:00 pm.
+TO BE APPROVED FOR ONLINE BIDDING, bidders must pre-register on the website and submit a $5,000 deposit in the form of a cashier's check, in person, no later than the business day prior to the sale at 5:00 pm. *Please note: any credit card "deposits" are simply a measure against fraud protection and do not suffice as a deposit.
 Within 3 business days, 10% of the sales price is due.
 Deposits will be accepted via the following: